Helen Reddy Dead, ‘I Am Woman’ Singer And Feminist Icon Dies At 78

 In 1973, she made headlines at the Grammy Awards as she accepted the award for Best Pop Female Vocalist.
 During her speech, Reddy thanked God “because She makes everything possible.”

-She went on to star in the television variety series, The Helen Reddy Show, and roles in the films Pete’s Dragon, and Airport 1975.
+She went on to star in a self-titled television variety show and landed roles in the films Pete’s Dragon, and Airport 1975.
 During the height of her career, she made TV cameos on The Jeffersons, Love Boat, and Fantasy Island.

 She also made two appearances on The Mac Davis Show, in 1974 and 1975.
 Sadly, Davis, best known for the 1972 hit “Baby Don’t Get Hooked On Me,” died on September 29, 2020, the same day as Reddy.